LogoLogo

 Contact Us

 In researching the web archives of Jim Huxford's old Dolphin 24 website we came across an excerpt from "Addicted to Sail" by Norris D. Hoyt.
-Norris and Kitty Hoyt had a Dolphin which they enjoyed for many years.
-Norris sailed on Bolero and other famous yachts with the Stephens brothers and is veteran of more than twenty transatlantic passages.
-He is recounting a meeting he had with George O'Day and Bob Baker whose name and work has often appeared in "Wooden Boat" An example of his skill with wooden boats is the Block Island Cowhorn which is now in the Mystic (Seaport) Museum.
-That excerpt is reprinted here.
+Norris and Kitty Hoyt had a Dolphin (Telltale, click here to go to it) which they enjoyed for many years.
+Norris sailed on Bolero and other famous yachts with the Stephens brothers and was a veteran of more than twenty transatlantic passages.

 The Very First Dolphins